 A mixture of sketches including pen, marker, and Photoshop renderings.

-Joe has 5 years of professional experience as a Visualization Artist.
+Joe has 10+ years of professional experience as a Visualization artist, modeling and rendering architectural and product concepts.
 His weapons of choice are Cinema 4D, Solidworks, and Sketchup.

 The Light Writer is an experimental X-Y gantry built from upcycled ink-jet printer parts (and a toy bus).
 It utilizes the ink cartridge carriage mechanisms to drive an LED around an XY plane.
 The stepper motors and LED are controlled by an Arduino running special G-Code software (typically used for CNC machines).
 Vector art is converted into G-Code commands and a long-exposure camera technique is used to capture the image drawn by the LED.